wp-plugins/newsletter-sign-up/readme.txt

 * Add a "sign-up to our newsletter" checkbox to your comment form or register form (including BuddyPress or MultiSite forms)
 * Add a customizable newsletter sign-up form to your widget areas.
-* Add a customizable sign-up form to your posts or pages using the shortcode `[newsletter-sign-up-form]`.
+* Embed a customizable sign-up form in your posts or pages by using the shortcode `[newsletter-sign-up-form]`.
+* Embed a sign-up form in your template files by calling `nsu_signup_form();`
 * Use the MailChimp or YMLP API or mimic a normal form request
 * Works with most major mailinglist services because of the form mimicing feature.

 **More info:**

 * [Newsletter Sign-Up](http://dannyvankooten.com/wordpress-plugins/newsletter-sign-up/)
-* Read more great [WordPress tips](http://dannyvankooten.com/) to get the most out of your website
-* Check out more [WordPress plugins](http://dannyvankooten.com/wordpress/) by the same author
+* Check out more [WordPress plugins](http://dannyvankooten.com/wordpress-plugins/) by the same author
+* [Follow Danny on Twitter](http://twitter.com/DannyvanKooten) for lightning fast support and updates.

 Got a great idea on how to improve this plugin, so you can get even more newsletter subscribers?
 Please, [let me know](http://dannyvankooten.com/contact/)!